lsalp/Simple-Status-Page/README.md

 ![](https://raw.githubusercontent.com/lsalp/Simple-Status-Page/main/Screenshot.png)

 ## Installation
-Please the file in the folder of the PHP Server Monitor installation.
+Place the file (status.php) in the folder of the PHP Server Monitor installation.
-If you plan to use it outside the installations folder, make sure to adjust the phat of the config file.
+If you plan to use it outside the installations folder, make sure to adjust the path of the config file.

 Tested with PHP Server Monitor v3.6.0.